First Steps With Qt Designer and PyQt6

 Right click on the QMainWindow object, and find 'Layout' in the resulting dropdown.

-Right click on the main window, and choose layout.
-Right click on the main window, and choose layout.
+Right click on the QMainWindow in Qt Designer and choose a layout option.
+Right click on the QMainWindow in Qt Designer and choose a layout option.

 Next you'll see a list of layouts which you can apply to the window.
 Select Lay Out Horizontally and the layout will be applied to the widget.

-Select layout to apply to the main window.
-Select layout to apply to the main window.
+Select a layout to apply to the main window in Qt Designer.
+Select a layout to apply to the main window in Qt Designer.

-The selected layout is applied to the the centralwidget of the QMainWindow and the widgets are added the layout, being laid out depending on the selected layout.
+The selected layout is applied to the centralwidget of the QMainWindow and the widgets are added to the layout, being laid out depending on the selected layout.
 Note that in Qt Creator you can actually drag and re-order the widgets within the layout, or select a different layout, as you like.
-This makes it especially nice to prototyping and trying out things.
+This makes it especially nice for prototyping and trying out things.

-Vertical layout applied to widgets on the main window.
-Vertical layout applied to widgets on the main window.
+Horizontal layout applied to widgets on the main window in Qt Designer.
+Horizontal layout applied to widgets on the main window in Qt Designer.

-We've created a very simple UI.
+We've created a very simple UI in Qt Designer.
 The next step is to get this into Python and use it to construct a working application.

-First save your .ui file — by default it will save at the location you chosen while creating it, although you can choose another location if you like.
+First save your .ui file — by default it will save at the location you chose while creating it, although you can choose another location if you like.

 The .ui file is in XML format.
 To use our UI from Python we have two alternative methods available —

-1. load into into a class using the .loadUI() method
+1. Load it into a class using the .loadUI() method

 These two approaches are covered below.
 Personally I prefer to convert the UI to a Python file to keep things similar from a programming & packaging point of view.